supabase/pg_graphql/docs/index.md

 ### Motivation
 `pg_graphql` provides an SQL schema -> GraphQL schema reflection engine and an associated GraphQL query -> SQL query transpiler.

-The extension keeps schema reflection, query parsing, statement resolution, and configuration all within the PostgreSQL server.
+The extension keeps schema generation, query parsing, and resolvers all neatly contained on your database.
 This enables any programming language that can connect to PostgreSQL to query the database via GraphQL with no additional servers, processes, or libraries.

 ### TL;DR